MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 **Known limitations:**
 - When using the **AppWindowTitlebar** API to customize the colors of the standard title bar, the icon and text is misaligned compared to the standard title bar.
 For more info, see GitHub [issue 2459](https://github.com/microsoft/WindowsAppSDK/issues/2459).
-- When solving GitHub [issue 2049](https://github.com/microsoft/WindowsAppSDK/issues/2049) (seen above), we introduced the followng bug: if you apply any **AppWindowPresenter** to an **AppWindow** that you've retrieved from **GetFromWindowId**, then change a window style that's being tracked by that Presenter through calling USER32 APIs, and then try to revert back to the window's previous state by re-applying the default Presenter, the result is a window that has no title Bar.
+- When solving GitHub [issue 2049](https://github.com/microsoft/WindowsAppSDK/issues/2049) (seen above), we introduced the following bug: if you apply any **AppWindowPresenter** to an **AppWindow** that you've retrieved from **GetFromWindowId**, then change a window style that's being tracked by that Presenter through calling USER32 APIs, and then try to revert back to the window's previous state by re-applying the default Presenter, the result is a window that has no title bar.
 If you rely on any Presenter in your app, and use calls to USER32 for changing window styles at the time that a non-default Presenter is applied, then you might need to add a workaround to ensure correct window behavior until this bug is serviced.
 You can use the following code snippet as a template for how to work around the issue:

     ```csharp
     AppWindow m_appWindow;